| Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (2) The Senior Financial Officer, Ministry of Health, may only give a direction under subsection (1) if the Senior Financial Officer, Ministry of Health, considers this to be necessary in the public interest.

-6 (1) Subject to subsection (2), for the purposes of section 16 of the Act, a regional health board or community health council may indemnify a former director of a designated corporation, on amalgamation of the designated corporation with the regional health board or community health council, on the same basis that applies to directors or former directors of a regional health board or community health council under sections 64 and 65 of the Societies Act.
+6 (1) Subject to subsection (2), for the purposes of section 16 of the Act, a regional health board may indemnify a former director of a designated corporation, on amalgamation of the designated corporation with the regional health board, on the same basis that applies to directors or former directors of a regional health board under sections 64 and 65 of the Societies Act.

-(2) A regional health board or community health council must not indemnify a former director of a designated corporation under subsection (1) unless the court, as defined in section 1 of the Societies Act, approves the indemnification.
+(2) A regional health board must not indemnify a former director of a designated corporation under subsection (1) unless the court, as defined in section 1 of the Societies Act, approves the indemnification.

 Copyright © King's Printer, Victoria, British Columbia, Canada